konstantin89/entropy-delight/README.md

 ## Command line tool

-This command line implements command line tool that can be used for calculating
+This module implements command line tool that can be used for calculating
 entopy of files.

-To use the command line tool, please use the following command.
+The following command example, can be used for calculating file entropy.

 ``` bash
 node ./src/entropy_delight_cli.js --file [file_name]